rnreich/recursive-symmetric-adversarial-ensemble/README.md

 *The operator is trained to KNOW the correct value while being aware of these cycles and the flags, and must be the largest component in every synapse.*

+### Synapse components ###

+*Memory gate (encode-decoder)* - Allows the negotiator to efficiently select synapses *Operator* - Gives a correct or incorrect value according to signals from the pretenders *Projectors* - Carry the intelligence flag to warn the operator from the negotiator *Pretenders* - A conditional generator of latent spaces, receives signals from the projectors and passes them to the operator

 ### Neural cryptography implementation ###

 Instead of transmitting an intelligence flag of 0 to 1 linearly, shuffle it using a key or multiple keys.
 The network will output different results for each key and pretend to know nothing if the user does not hold any of those keys.